jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 export { server }
 ```

 There is one final step required for everything to start functioning correctly.
-We are using `dotenv` for our environment variables, and extracting them from `process.env`.
+We are using _dotenv_ for our environment variables, and referencing them from `process.env`.
 Normally `process.env` only exists on the server, and is empty or completely unavailable on the client.
 We can make these values available on the client, using Webpack and Next.js.

 In the root of your project, create a new file, called `next.config.js` and add the following code;